 What happens when I arrive at the clinic?

 We will be keeping the front door at our town Centre clinic locked but don’t worry we are in.
-If you stand in front of the door our video doorbell will alert our reception team to your arrival.
+If you press the intercom button this will alert our reception team to your arrival.
 Our receptionist will ask you the same screening questions that you answered on your form to check that nothing has changed, after which they will open the door for you.
 On entering reception we ask that you sanitise your hands using the alcohol gel provided.
 If you arrive at the clinic wearing gloves we will ask you to remove them once you enter (this is because we can’t be sure what your gloves might have come into contact with prior to arriving at the clinic).
 Our reception staff will also be carrying out temperature checks on all patients with a non-contact infrared thermometer.

 Are the procedures the same if my appointment is at Kendal Rugby club?

 If your appointment is at Kendal rugby club you will need to go walk around to the main pitch side of the building and wait outside the players tunnel in the middle of the grandstand.
 When you arrive please phone our reception on 01539 725220 and our reception staff will let your therapist know you have arrived.
 Your therapist will open the door, check that your answers to our Covid-19 screen have not changed and will perform a temperature check.